 You are prohibited from using illegal software on any of the College’s computing systems.
 All users of College computing facilities, including Internet access, must adhere to the acceptable use policy.

-The College adheres strictly to legislation and regulations governing copyright.
+The college adheres strictly to legislation and regulations governing copyright.
 No one shall infringe the copyright of printed or other materials.
-Advice on copyright is available from the College Librarian or other members of staff.
+You should read the copyright information notices posted in the Library / Resource Centre.
+Advice on copyright is also available from the College Library Advisors and other members of staff.

 Malpractice/Maladministration in Assessment: Copying, Plagiarism, Collusion and Cheating

-Smoking is prohibited in all parts of the College except in the designated external smoking area.
-This shelter is the only place on College grounds where you may smoke.
+Smoking and vaping is prohibited in all parts of the College except in the designated external smoking area.
+This shelter is the only place on College grounds where you may smoke or vape.

 Intoxicating liquor, illegal drugs, hazardous substances or offensive weapons